xraypy/xraylarch/_sources/getting_started.rst.txt

 ==================================================

 Larch provides several tools for working with X-ray spectroscopy data.
-First, Larch provides a Python programming library that includes (or, at least aims to include) all the functionality needed for visualizing, processing, and analyzing X-ray Absorption and Flourescence spectroscopy data.
-Most users will start Larch has a few GUI applications, especially ``Larix``, ``GSE XRM MapViewer``, and ``LarchXRF`` for these.
-In addition, Larch includes an embedded Python-like macro language for interacting with data that can be used either from a basic command-line interface or as a callable service from a different programming language (so that Athena and Artemis can use Larch instead of the older Ifeffit library).
-In fact, most of the Larch GUIs generate and run code in this "larch macro language" so that it can be recorded for reproducible results and to assist creating batch scripts and more complicated analysis scripts.
+First, Larch has a few GUI applications, especially ``Larix``, ``GSE XRM MapViewer``, and ``LarchXRF`` for working with X-ray spectroscopy data.
+Second, Larch provides a Python programming library that includes (or, at least aims to include) all the functionality needed for visualizing, processing, and analyzing X-ray Absorption and Fluorescence spectroscopy data.
+The GUIs are all built on top of this Python library.

-Because of these different levels of access available, it can be somewhat confusing to answer the question "What is Larch?" and slightly overwhelming for new people to know where to get started using it.

 First, install Larch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are new to Larch, we recommend installing using the binary installer
+If you are new to Larch, we recommend installing using the binary
-for your operating system listed in the :ref:`Table of Larch Installers
+installer for your operating system listed in the :ref:`Table of Larch
-<installers_table>`.
-On the other hand, if you are familiar with Python
+Installers <installers_table>`.
+If you are familiar with Python and
-and want to use Larch as a library see :ref:`Downloading and Installation
+want to use Larch as a library see :ref:`Downloading and Installation
 <install-chapter>` for other ways to install Larch into your existing
 Python environment.